Interactive Brokers vs Saxo Bank

 The honest bottom line

 But Saxo is not a compromise.
-It’s a well-built product with a genuinely better interface, deeper research tools, native savings plan automation, stronger tax admin support in several EU markets, better customer service, and a more robust regulatory structure for cash.
-If you invest primarily in EUR-denominated UCITS ETFs, want hands-off automation, or place high value on a premium experience — Saxo is a serious, defensible choice.
+It’s a well-built product with a genuinely better interface, deeper research tools, stronger tax admin support in several EU markets, better customer service, and a more robust regulatory structure for cash.
+Note that neither broker offers zero-commission automated savings plans for EU clients — if that’s your core requirement, Trade Republic or Trading 212 are the right starting point.
+If you invest primarily in EUR-denominated UCITS ETFs, value a premium platform experience, or need automatic tax handling — Saxo is a serious, defensible choice.

 Ready to open an account?